-Navigating Through Your First Year: Check out the First Year Advising Center's recommendations for a smoother transition into college life.
+First Year Advising: Check out the First Year Advising Center's recommendations for a smoother transition into college life.

 Service and Citizenship: Supports student volunteers by identifying opportunities, facilitating placement with service and citizenship opportunities, and recognizing participation in community service.

 Student Accessibility Resources: Offers a variety of accommodations and services for students with documented disabilities including learning disabilities, deaf/hard of hearing, blind/low vision, mobility limitations, ADHD, psychiatric and medical conditions.

 Wellness Services: Provides health promotion services in the areas of alcohol abuse & misuse prevention, sexual health promotion and sexual assault prevention.

 International Affairs & Study Abroad

 UWF's Study Abroad office is an important resource for students considering embarking on a study abroad experience.
 Students can also attend Study Abroad information sessions and make appointments to meet with Study Abroad staff to receive additional guidance.
-Study Abroad is one part of the university's International Affairs division, which also oversees the Japan Center and Confucius Institute.
+Study Abroad is one part of the university's International Affairs division, which also oversees the Japan Center.